 In response to these findings, Amerisleep writer April Mayer said, “We’re glad to see and contribute to spreading awareness of sleep disorders – or any type of sleep disturbance, really – and how heavily it impacts a person’s waking success and satisfaction.
 Everything from nightmares to productivity can be influenced by how often you get to bed, and whether you can keep from walking and talking once you’re asleep!”

 By starting with the proper expert care and insights from our sleep coaches, Amerisleep is here to share the information and tools you need for a better night’s sleep.
-Called “the Apple store of mattress stores” by Forbes and earning over 15,000 positive reviews from our well-rested customers, we’re on a mission to help America get better sleep.
+Amerisleep’s mattress stores have been called “the Apple store of mattress stores” by Forbes and earning over 15,000 positive reviews from our well-rested customers, we’re on a mission to help America get better sleep.
 So, head to Amerisleep.com today to get started.

 Methodology and Limitations